Theobromine poisoning: Sources

 Cocoa powder contains about 2.1% theobromine by weight, so 14 g of raw cocoa contains approximately 0.3 g theobromine.

 Processed chocolate, in general, has smaller amounts.
-The amount found in highly refined chocolate candies or sweets (typically 1.4–2.1 g/kg) is much lower than that of dark chocolate or unsweetened baker's chocolate (>14 g/kg or >400 mg/oz).
+The amount found in highly refined chocolate candies or sweets (typically 1.4–2.1 g/kg) is much lower than that of dark chocolate or unsweetened baking chocolate (>14 g/kg or >400 mg/oz).